xXHunterRaiXx/countries-api-project-may-2025/version-0/README.md

 ### Step 4: Create Header

-1. Create the Header component, which will be displayed on each page.
+1. Create the Header component, which will be displayed on the Home page.
-2. Style the Header component
+2. In App.css, style the Header component with CSS
 3. Push your code to Github!

 ### Stretch Goals (optional — only do these if you have completed _all_ of the above steps)